-In honor of Earth Day, we decided to take a deeper look at Fair Trade coffee.
+In honor of Earth Day this week, we decided to take a deeper look at Fair Trade coffee.
 We went straight to the source and chatted with Abby Ayers, the Senior Business Development Manager of Retail Partnerships at Fair Trade USA, a nonprofit that certifies and promotes Fair Trade products like coffee, chocolate and sugar.

 Keep reading to better understand why your coffee choice is so important.

 First, What is Fair Trade Coffee?